donyori/gocorenlp/README.md

 # gocorenlp
 A Go (Golang) client for Stanford CoreNLP server.

-Code will be published soon.
+More code and documentation will be added soon.